cal-cs184-student/hw-webpages-rk/hw3/index.md

 <img src="media/part4/dragon_global_illum.png" width="400px"/>
 <img src="media/part4/CBbunny_spp_1024.png" width="400px"/>

-Here, we can see the spheres with direct illumination on the left and only indirect illumination on the right.
+Here, we can see the spheres with only direct illumination on the left and only indirect illumination on the right.

 <img src="media/part4/CBspheres_direct_illum.png" width="400px"/>
 <img src="media/part4/CBspheres_indirect_illum.png" width="400px"/>